devopsacademyau/academy/classes/03class/exercises/c03-docker04/cyberjames/README.md

 - Command and it's output showing that there is no image or container on your local.
 Use only TEXT for the command output, don't include images (JPEG, PNG, etc):
 ```
-# The commands below will show all containers
+# The commands below will show all containers.
 $ docker ps -a
 CONTAINER ID   IMAGE     COMMAND   CREATED   STATUS    PORTS     NAMES